FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+06.JUN.23

+* Updated FreeFlight page (Thanks to @Tayrael for his support)
+  There was an error related to SimBrief callsign setting, when enabled it was blocking the dropdowns to act as designed

 04.JUN.23

 * Updated Free Flights (Now it is mandatory to select an aircraft to proceed on planning)